datar-psa/go-eval/README.md

 })

-// Perfect for comparing question similarity result := scorer.Score(ctx,
+// Perfect for comparing question similarity result := scorer.Score(ctx, goeval.ScoreInputs{
-    "context",
-    "What is the type of the leave?",
+    Output: "What is the type of the leave?",
-    "Please provide type of the leave",
+    Expected: "Please provide type of the leave",
-)
+})
 // Score: ~0.9-1.0 (highly similar semantically)
 ```